flvossen/data-project-group-19/README.md

 # View the result
 print(top_influential_classes)
 ```
-Our bacterial classes we will look at are; Clostridia, Bacteroidia, Gammaproteobacteria, Negativicutes, and Bacilli.
+The top 5 bacterial classes are; Clostridia, Bacteroidia, Gammaproteobacteria, Negativicutes, and Bacilli.

 To determine if the five bacterial classes are normally distributed, we created histograms for each bacterial class by study group and conducted a Shapiro-Wilk test.